rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - M,. activates the lower layer for one shot, or while held.

 In the lower layer:
-- JKL activates the functions layer.
+- M,. activates the functions layer.

 In the mouse layer:
-- JKL activates the navigation layer.
+- M,. activates the navigation layer.

 In all layers but the base and maintenance:
 - UIO swap hands for one shot.